Apokolips

 Apokolips is a fictional planet that appears in American comic books published by DC Comics.
 The planet is ruled by Darkseid, established in Jack Kirby's Fourth World series, and is integral to many stories in the DC Universe.
 Apokolips is considered the opposite of the planet New Genesis.

 Apokolips is a large planet covered entirely by a city (an ecumenopolis).
-It is a notoriously dismal place, where the slavish Hunger Dogs (low-class citizens) labor endlessly to feed the Energy Pits which supply light and power to the world.
-Both Apokolips and New Genesis exist in a different plane of existence from the regular DC Universe, located near the Source that originated the Old and New Gods.
+It is a notoriously dismal place, where Hunger Dogs (low-class citizens) labor to feed the pits that supply light and power to the world.
+Both Apokolips and New Genesis exist in a different plane of existence, located near the Source that originated the Old and New Gods.

-Apokolips represents a failed society.
+Apokolips represents a dystopian society.
 As Jack Misselhorn writes: "No one on Apokolips evolves spiritually because there is no love.
 It is a stagnant society, its inhabitants living in ignorance, the legacy of oppression".

-Accessing either Apokolips or New Genesis usually requires a form of travel known as a "Boom Tube", a portal generated by a device known as a Mother Box.
-In some versions, the boom tube actually converts the size of individuals that pass through to proportions fitting the destination, i.e., when a New God passes from Apokolips (or New Genesis) to Earth, they shrink in size, while someone going the other way would grow larger.
-If someone somehow reaches the Fourth World by other means, they will discover that its denizens are giants.
+Because it exists in another dimension outside of the multiverse, Apokolips is primarily accessed via Boom Tubes.
+It has been said that the New Gods are normally giants, and that travel through the Boom Tubes rescales them to mortal proportions.

 Fictional history

-Apokolips and its bright counterpart New Genesis were spawned by the destruction of Urgrund, the world of the "Old Gods" (implied to be the gods of Norse mythology).
+Apokolips and its counterpart New Genesis were created after the destruction of Urgrund, the world of the "Old Gods" (implied to be the gods of Norse mythology).
 While New Genesis was given strength and nobility from the "living atoms" of the Old God Balduur, Apokolips was saturated with evil from an unnamed sorceress.
 The two planets are locked in an eternal war, symbolizing the struggle of evil and good on a grand mythic scale.
-Apokolips is ruled by a fell being known as Darkseid, a dark leader who rules over his downtrodden people by force and fear.
-Apokolips appears to be a high-tech industrial ecumenopolis.
+Apokolips is ruled by a fell being known as Darkseid, a dark leader who rules over his downtrodden people by force and fear and killed his mother Heggra to obtain the throne.